We've independently reviewed this article to make sure it's as accurate as we can make it.

 This process will also help you get rid of any blockages that were preventing your rinse aid from getting to your dishes.

-After cleaning the dispenser, please pour the rinse aid.
+After cleaning the dispenser, please pour the rinse aid until it reaches the max line.

 Having an overloaded appliance can explain why your dishwasher is not drying your dishes evenly.